How to Treat an Injured or Broken Toe by Buddy-Taping

 Elevate the Broken Toe Above the Heart

 Swelling of the broken toe increases pain by causing congestion around the injured bone and applying constant pressure.
-Elevate the foot on pillows, a chair, or by any means to reduce swelling.
+Elevate the foot on pillows, a chair, or by any means to reduce swelling and pain.
 You will require less pain medications, heal faster, and suffer with less soreness and tenderness on movement.
-Elevate the Foot Above the Heart Whenever Possible to reduce swelling and decrease pain.

 Identify the Broken or Injured Toe